How does COVID-19 continue to affect Foundation Music School?

 Thanks to our ability to be innovative and remain positive, we are proud that our private lessons and private music therapy sessions have remained steady and even increased slightly, despite the current situation.
 We thank our students and their families for working with us, being flexible and continuing to support the school.

 On the other hand, while some of our programs remained strong, other programs saw a decrease in enrollment.
-We were forced to eliminate our camps, and reduce our group classes and outreach programs for students of all ages.
+For a while we were forced to eliminate our camps, and reduce our group classes and outreach programs for students of all ages.
 Many of our programs could not happen at all.

 FMS is accustomed to running at full capacity, with up to 10 students per class.
-To maintain health and safety at our highest standards, we have limited our classes to five students at most, greatly diminishing our typical class capacity.
+To maintain health and safety at our highest standards, we limited our classes to five students at most until the end of 2021 - greatly diminishing our typical class capacity.
 In some cases our programming is reduced by more than 80% of our pre-covid maximum capacity.

-As a non-profit music school, we always have limited resources, and we rely on grants and donations to maintain our highly educated staff and high-quality programs while keeping tuition affordable; however, our needs are even more acute during this pandemic.
+As a non-profit music school, we always have limited resources, and we rely on grants and donations to maintain our highly educated staff and high-quality programs while keeping tuition affordable; however, our needs are even more acute the longer we remain in this pandemic.
+We may have initially survived COVID-19 but we remain far from recovering from the effects of it.

 Please consider joining our monthly giving program, the Music Everyday Club, to help us weather these storms, or give generously to our year-end High Note fundraising campaign.